creativescala/doodle/docs/src/pages/development/design.md

 Altneratives that do expose `IO` are suffixed `toIO`.
 So, for example, `draw` is the default operation to render a `Picture` and does not expose an `IO`.
 The syntax that does is called `drawToIO`.

+There are a couple of naming conventions in use:

+* operations that require more parameters than the default are suffixed with `withA`, where `A` is the type.
+E.g. `drawWithFrame`.
+* operations that produces a different output type are suffixed with `toA`, where `A` is the type.
+E.g. `drawToIO`.
+* the above can be combined, as in `drawWithFrameToIO`.